TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 10. Reboot then add DSP and analog sound to sound config in Raspberry Pi setting Make sure main volume click on speaker in panel is not 100% Open a console in sda2 folder with the video then:

 If DAC Play with omxplayer: omxplayer -o alsa "File Name.mp4" On normal Pi with BCM audio just open terminal in Music folder and omxplayer name.mp4
-Step 6: Raspberry Pi 4 $GB
-Picture of Raspberry Pi 4 $GB
-Picture of Raspberry Pi 4 $GB
-Picture of Raspberry Pi 4 $GB
-Picture of Raspberry Pi 4 $GB

-I bought a Raspberry Pi 4 4GB and replaced the Raspberry Pi 3 with it in the same enclosure.
-The temperature stays between 40 and 50 degrees Celsius.
-I must now obtain a USB 3 HDD or SSD to SATA converter and replace the USB 2 version with that.